enjaku4/veri/README.md

 shapeshifter?
 ```

-### When Unauthenticated
+## When Unauthenticated

-Override this private method to customize behavior for unauthenticated users:
+By default, when unauthenticated, Veri redirects back (HTML) or returns 401 (other formats).
+You can override this private method to customize behavior for unauthenticated users:

 ```rb
 class ApplicationController < ActionController::Base